archagon/archagon.net/_drafts/2017-09-30-causal-trees-the-magic-of-auto-merging-data-structures.md

 # Causal Trees In Depth

-But now, let's get back to our favorite data structure.
+But now, let's get back to our initial, awesome data structure!

 I'd like to posit that the humble Causal Tree, though intended for string use, is in fact one of the most versatile and general CRDTs out there.
 The first reason is that a CT is, in fact, a full-on convergent tree.
 As we've already seen, trees can represent sequences very well.
 But trees are also flexible enough to simulate registers, maps, and many other data types.
 Trees are also composed of subtrees, which provides a natural mechanism for data segmentation.
 The second reason is that CTs are stored in a single range of contiguous memory.
 This makes *O*(*n*) operations lightning-fast due to spatial locality, enabling various optimizations and even making it possible to eschew copy-on-write or locking schemes in favor of straight copies when dealing with multiple threads.